 The creator of Ancient Siam was the slightly eccentric billionaire Lek Viriyapant who spent millions designing and building the park in cooperation with the national museum.

 After his death in November 2000, his family took on the immense task and have added many new exhibits.
-They began to advertise and publicise, and encouraged schools and other groups to join educational tours.
+They began to advertise and publicise, and have encouraged schools and other groups to join educational tours.

-Ancient Siam is now a bit more than 50 baht to visit (consider the cost of maintenance!) and is getting many more visitors.
+Ancient Siam is now quite a bit more than 50 baht to visit (consider the cost of maintenance!) and is getting many more visitors.

 Ancient Siam is open 7 days a week from 9am to 7pm.
 It’s pretty easy getting there using the BTS skytrain most of the way.